RunestoneInteractive/httlads/_sources/WorldFacts/graphing_data_on_a_map.rst

 to each element of the series and constructs a brand new series.

-For our case, we need to write a function that takes a three-letter country code as a parameter and returns the numeric code we lookup converted to an integer, let’s call it get_num_code.
+For our case, we need to write a function that takes a three-letter country code as a parameter and returns the numeric code we lookup converted to an integer; let’s call it get_num_code.
 You have all the details you need to write this function.
 Once you write this function, you can use the code below.